 Monica Groop has received international acclaim as an interpreter of baroque music and has appeared with conductors Ivor Bolton, Franz Brüggen, Eric Ericson, Gottfried von der Goltz, Paul Goodwin, Philippe Herreweghe, Christopher Hogwood, Ton Koopman, Sigiswald Kuijken, Andrew Manze, Trevor Pinnock, Helmuth Rilling, Peter Schreier, Nicholas McGegan and Bruno Weil.

-Monica Groop has performed with numerous major opera companies around the world: The Royal Opera Covent Garden, Frankfurter Oper, Bayrische Staatsoper, Royal Opera of Stockholm, Los Angeles, New York City Opera, St Fé Opera, Amsterdam, Cologne, Paris, Toulouse, Glyndebourne, Welsh National Opera, Aix-en-Provence Opera Festival, Savonlinna Opera Festival and Teatro Real in Madrid.
+Monica Groop has performed with numerous major opera companies around the world: The Royal Opera Covent Garden, Frankfurter Oper, Bayrische Staatsoper, Royal Opera of Stockholm, Los Angeles, New York City Opera, Santa Fé, Amsterdam, Cologne, Paris, Toulouse, Teatro Real of Madrid, Welsh National Opera and the festivals of Glyndebourne, Aix-en-Provence and Savonlinna.

 Alongside her extensive operatic career Ms Groop has been in great demand as concert soloist and she has appeared with numerous orchestras and conductors all over the world.
 Her large concert repertoire includes song cycles by a.o Mahler, Elgar, Berlioz, Martin,Berg, Zemlinsky, Schoenberg and Wagner.
 She has performed works composed for and dedicated to her by several Finnish contemporary composers like Kaija Saariaho, Tapio Tuomela, Kalevi Aho and Per-Henrik Nordgren.
 The DVD of Saariaho´s opera L´amour de loin (Deutsche Grammofon), in which she performs the much acclaimed role of the Pilgrim, was released in 2006, and was awarded the BBC Music Magazine Jury Award, as well as TheGramophone magazine´s DVD of the month.